TomSoderling/NUnitTestableMauiApp/README.md

  <img width="521" src="https://github.com/TomSoderling/NUnitTestableMauiApp/assets/18268845/b2a9ad9d-b89d-40b7-a728-21b03d0bccb1">

  2. Since the unit test project must target the "plain" net7.0 TFM, so must the MAUI app that is referenced by the unit test project.
-Some NuGet packages you add to your app project may not include the net7.0 TFM so that will cause NuGet restore or NuGet package manager issues.
+Some NuGet packages you add to your app project may not include the net7.0 TFM, so that will cause some build errors if you use a class from that library in your MAUI app code.
 I haven't found a good way to deal with this yet - outside of getting the library source, adding that TFM, and rebuilding the library.